virgo-project/virgo/README.md

-When you follow the news and reports, you find that there is little hope for our future and the future of our children.
+When you follow the news and reports, you find that there is little hope for our future and the future of our children, or that we're on the cusp of the greatest times for humanity.

 The system that we have inherited and co-created has become unsustainable.